hestia-agora/fallkost-client/README.md

-# Fallförebyggande-Kostnadskalkyl
+# Fall Prevention Cost Calculation

-This is a pilot project for the **Fallförebyggande-Kostnadskalkyl** developed to assess the cost-effectiveness of fall prevention interventions.
+This is the first version of a model developed to assess the cost-effectiveness of fall prevention interventions.

 ## Project Overview
 This project consists of two repositories: